ex4ca/ITProject-HouseBook-Mobile-Frontend/README.md

    # Using npm
    npm start

-   # Or using pnpm
+   # Or using pnpm (recommended)
    pnpm start

-   # Or using Expo CLI directly
+   # Or using npx expo (if you didn't install Expo CLI globally)
-   expo start
+   npx expo start
    ```

 ## Running the App